 Since 1988, the City of Corona has participated in the California Uniform Public Construction Cost Accounting Act, Public Contracts Code 22000 et seq.
 (Act, also known as CUPCCAA).
 The Act is legislation enacted in 1983 to help streamline bidding procedures for public construction projects and to promote "uniformity of the cost accounting standards and bidding procedures on construction work performed or contracted by public entities in the state" (Section 22001).
 The Act is a voluntary program available to all public entities statewide.
 However, it only applies to those public agencies that have formally approved participation.
 The Act establishes various thresholds and guidelines for public construction-related projects.
-Amendments to the Act, effective January 2025, increase the formal bidding thresholds to \$220,000 and allow for public agencies to perform public construction-related projects using their employees for projects up to \$75,000.
+The State of California has made amendments to the Act, effective January 2025, that increase the formal bidding thresholds to \$220,000 and allow for public agencies to perform public construction-related projects using their employees for projects up to \$75,000.